Tomb of Saadi, The Persian Poet in Shiraz

 tomb of saadi shirazi

-So, follow Iran Travel Guide Center to learn more about Tomb of Saadi:
+So, follow the Iran Travel Guide Center to learn more about the Tomb of Saadi:

 Overlook of Tomb of Saadi Shirazi

-Accessibility: in order to get to tomb of Saadi, you have to take a bus and get off at Delgosha Intersection Bus Stop and from there walk up the Boostan boulevard to the end, passed the Delgosha Garden.
+Accessibility: to get to the tomb of Saadi, you have to take a bus and get off at the Delgosha Intersection Bus Stop and from there walk up the Boostan Boulevard to the end, pass the Delgosha Garden.

-Or you can get to Saadi’s Tomb, one of the Shiraz attractions through subway; it is like Tehran mtero.
-Get on any station of metro in Shiraz and get off at Saadi Station in Line 2.
+Or you can get to Saadi’s Tomb, one of the Shiraz attractions through the subway; it is like the Tehran metro.
+Get at any station of metro in Shiraz and get off at Saadi Station on Line 2.

-Open Days and Hours: Tomb of Saadi is open the whole week, from 8a.m to 8p.m
+Open Days and Hours: The tomb of Saadi is open the whole week, from 8 a.m to 8 p.m

-Brief History about Tomb of Saadi in Shiraz City
+Brief History of the Tomb of Saadi in Shiraz City

-Tomb of Saadi is located at the place that this Persian poet lived during the last years of his life. he lived in complete solitude, dedicating his remaining years of life to contemplating and praying.
-His first memorial Tomb was built a couple years later after he passed out, but it was destructed a couple decades later due to resentment of a local governor.
+The tomb of Saadi is located at the place where this Persian poet lived during the last years of his life. he lived in complete solitude, dedicating his remaining years of life to contemplating and praying.
+His first memorial Tomb was built a couple of years later after he passed out, but it was destroyed a couple of decades later due to resentment of a local governor.

 Today Tomb of Saadi is one of the Shiraz attractions and a place where literate gatherings and poem reading groups get together every day, to rehearse his poems and pay their respects to this prominent Persian Poet.